hanyang1999/hanyang1999.github.io/_news/announcement_6.md

 related_posts: false
 ---

-The short version of Mallows-DPO paper is accepted by [Pluralistic Alignment Workshop](https://pluralistic-alignment.github.io/) at NeurIPS 2024.
+A short version of [Mallows-DPO](https://arxiv.org/pdf/2405.14953) paper is accepted by [Pluralistic Alignment Workshop](https://pluralistic-alignment.github.io/) at NeurIPS 2024.